Expert chat: Feeling tired but can’t sleep

 Helen: We’ve got an article on The Mix about dreams and nightmares that you might want to have a look at too.

-Kat: I'm in my twenties and I can't sleep.
-I often wake up in the middle of the night and I've been told I snore quite heavily.
-I am very sleepy in the day.
-I often sleep on the bus to/ from work and sometimes fall asleep if I'm on my own at work.
-I'm worried that if I see the doctor, because I am overweight, they will fob me off with being told to lose weight.
-Whilst I understand that might help, I have various conditions that make it difficult to lose weight and I've had an eating disorder for a long time.
-I couldn't bear that conversation and I'm not sure how to broach the subject?
-I've also got mental health difficulties so I do keep on top of sleep hygiene, etc.
+Kat: I’m in my twenties and constantly feel tired but can’t sleep.
+I often wake up in the middle of the night and I’ve been told I snore quite heavily.
+I am very sleepy during the day.
+I often sleep on the bus to/from work and sometimes fall asleep if I’m on my own at work.
+I’m worried that if I see the doctor, because I am overweight, they will fob me off with being told to lose weight.
+Whilst I understand that might help, I have various conditions that make it difficult to lose weight and I’ve had an eating disorder for a long time.
+I couldn’t bear that conversation and I’m not sure how to broach the subject?
+I’ve also got mental health difficulties, so I do keep on top of sleep hygiene, etc.

 Kathleen: Hi Kat and thanks for your question.
 First of all, sleeping well is very much related to breathing well.
 If for any reason you find it difficult to sleep comfortably I would recommend that you do seek advice.
 One major problem is that with lots of lifestyle issues, GPs are not always the best people to talk things through with.